yufree/OSSpRe/README.md

 # Install the packages needed for this workflow

-We use renv package to restore the packages needed for this workflow.
+We use renv package to restore all the R packages needed for this workflow.

 ```r
 install.packages('renv')